 Texas does not impose an inheritance tax.

-Because of the phaseout of the federal estate tax credit, Texas' estate tax is not imposed on estates of persons who died in 2005 or later.
+Because of the phaseout of the federal estate tax credit, Texas’ estate tax is not imposed on estates of people who died in 2005 or later.

 Other Texas tax facts

 Recreational boating is big in Texas, so the state collects a 6.25% sales tax on the price of a boat or boat motor (minus any trade-in allowance) purchased in the state.
 The state’s corresponding use tax (less credit for taxes paid to another state) also is imposed on any boat or boat motor purchased outside of Texas and brought into the Lone Star state.
 A $15 fee may be due on a boat or boat motor brought into Texas by a new resident.